kapouer/window-page/README.md

 If one needs to export a part of the document, that part should carry that attribute, to ensure Page will be able to resume loading at the correct stage.

+There are five stages:

+- 0: init
+- 1: imported
+- 2: built
+- 3: setup
+- 4: closing

 ### state object